 Through our Chat SDK for Android, you can efficiently integrate real-time chat into your client app.
 On the client-side implementation, you can initialize, configure and build the chat with minimal effort.
 On the server-side, Sendbird ensures reliable infra-management services for your chat within the app.
-This quick start provides the Chat SDK’s structure and installation steps, then goes through the preliminary steps of implementing the Chat SDK in your own project.
+This and other pages in the Getting started provide the Chat SDK’s structure and installation steps, then goes through the preliminary steps of implementing the Chat SDK in your own project.

 Note: Sendbird server supports Transport Layer Security (TLS) from version 1.0 up to 1.3.
 For example, in the server regions where TLS 1.3 isn’t available, lower versions from 1.2 to 1.0 will be sequentially supported for secure data transmission.

 The minimum requirements for Chat SDK for Android are:

 Android 4.1 (API level 16) or higher